The Deutsche Gesellschaft zur Rettung Schiffbrüchiger (DGzRS) or German Maritime Search

 Now everything goes fast: daughter boat BUTSCHER out and over to the wreck.
 Only the masts of the cutter are still sticking out of the water.
 “We could not have managed to hold out ten minutes longer,“ says one of the survivors later.

 The SAR men take the survivors on board the rescue cruiser and give them dry clothing and warming tea.
 A volunteer crew member, a paramedic by profession and currently on board as reinforcement, gives the men first aid.
-Relatives pick them up at the harbour. „That was a close call, „ says skipper Radloff.
+Relatives pick them up at the harbour.
+“That was a close call,“ says coxswain Radloff.

 It is a short night for the men of the VORMANN JANTZEN.
-In the morning, the next distress call comes in: a sailing yacht runs aground – but that’s another story.
+In the morning, the next distress call comes in: a sailing yacht has run aground – but that’s another story.

-For this we require the safest equipment and a modern fleet –
+require the safest equipment and a modern fleet – with SAR cruisers and boats

 Get to know our SAR cruiser NIS RANDERS.